 Rhode Island Nurses Study

-Project Partner: Rhode Island Department of Health; Care New England Health System
+Project Partner: Rhode Island Department of Health and Care New England Health System

 Project Funder: U.S. Centers for Disease Control and Prevention (CDC)